AnthonyMastrean/WindowsPowerShell/README.md

     PS> Test-Path $PROFILE

-If you don't have one yet, notepad can create it for you.
+If you don't have one yet, create it (and the whole directory structure) and open it in notepad

+    PS> New-Item $PROFILE -Type File -Force
     PS> notepad $PROFILE

 This script file is executed every time you start the Microsoft PowerShell shell.
 What can we do with this?
 How about: import [modules][2] or [scripts][3], define custom functions, variables, or [aliases][4], or change the [prompt][5]!
 You can see examples of all of these in my profile.